jonkingseestheworld/plastic_identifier_voila/README.md

 [Click here](https://mybinder.org/v2/gh/jonkingseestheworld/plastic_identifier_voila/master?urlpath=voila%2Frender%2Fplastic_identifier_voila2.ipynb
 ) to try the app!
+The app runs on Binder, which is a free service that provides the hardware and software to run your codes 'online'.
+For the first time you visit the website, Binder can take a bit of time to run.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jonkingseestheworld/plastic_identifier_voila/master?urlpath=voila%2Frender%2Fplastic_identifier_voila2.ipynb)